henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 - Set `bind_address` in the server config to the IPv6 address that has its ports opened (however, this will prevent IPv4-only players from using voice chat).
 - Disable temporary addresses on the server, and ensure the outgoing IP address is the same as the address your ports are opened to.

-If you are the only person thats not able to connect to the voice chat, check if you are experiencing the same issue on other servers.
+If you are the only person that's not able to connect to the voice chat, check if you are experiencing the same issue on other servers.
-If thats the case your internet service provider (ISP) might be blocking UDP.
+If that's the case, your internet service provider (ISP) might be blocking UDP.
 This is usually the case if you are using mobile data.
 This issue can also occur if you are using a VPN.